Nadler’s primary challenger a wild card in Trump impeachment push

 “Is it really that hard to impeach such a lawless, corrupt president?”
 Lindsey Boylan, who is running against Chairman Jerry Nadler, D-N.Y., in the Democratic primary, said in a recent campaign video.

-Boylan’s campaign is not responsible for the impeachment inquiry launched by Speaker Nancy Pelosi this week, while Nadler had already been leading one, to a degree, when the Ukraine bombshell brought Pelosi on board.
+Boylan’s campaign is not responsible for the impeachment inquiry launched by Speaker Nancy Pelosi this week.
+While Nadler had already been leading one, to a degree, the Ukraine bombshell brought Pelosi on board.

 But her primary campaign represents another wild card in the already-chaotic impeachment melee.